 This section provides a view of the percentage of students who received a high school diploma within four years of entering ninth grade or complete their graduation requirements at an alternative school.

-2018 Fall Dashboard Graduation Rate by Year
+2019 Fall Dashboard Graduation Rate by Year

-2017 2018
+2018 2019

-11.5% graduated 36.8% graduated
+36.8 53.1

-- The data reflects an increase in the graduation rates from the previous year. - 2.
+- 1. The data reflects an increase in the graduation rates from the previous year. - 2.
 This continues to be an area for growth.